ghc-proposals/ghc-proposals/proposals/0000-type-level-literals.rst

 Motivation
 ----------
-Currently type-level literals are turned on by the language tag ``DataKinds``, but some programmers want to use them without turning on datatype promotion.
+Currently type-level literals are turned on by the language extension ``DataKinds``, but some programmers want to use them without turning on datatype promotion.